Your company is expanding and needs more staff. You want to fill the job openings with the most qualified candidates, and in a timely manner.

 As for how to structure your job listing, bulleted lists are easier to read than narrative-style paragraphs, so use them to organize your job advertisement.
 Also use well-structured sections to help separate duties from requirements, and ‘must-haves’ from ‘nice-to-have’ skills.

-And here’s a tip on timing your job advertisement: post it on a Wednesday morning (local time).
-Studies show that job seekers are most active during the morning hours before work and on their commute to the office; and mid-week seems to be when searching is heaviest – perhaps due to “midweek blues”.
+And here’s one last tip on timing your job advertisement: post it on a Wednesday morning (local time).
+Studies show that job seekers are most active during the morning hours before work and on their commute to the office.
+This info combined with the fact that mid-week seems to be when job searching is heaviest (perhaps due to “midweek blues”) makes Wednesday morning perfect.

 If you follow the guidelines we’ve described here, you should have qualified job applications pouring into your mailbox within a few hours of posting your job opening!